Ross Mirkarimi: Founding of California Green Party

 "I totally credit my childhood in Jamestown for my green views," Mirkarimi said.
 "I'll never forget living near Fort Getty and exploring the unspoiled island with my dog Oscar when I was a boy."

 Mirkarimi was a co-founder of the San Francisco Greens, and participated in founding the California's Green Party in 1990.
 He coordinated Ralph Nader's 2000 presidential campaign in California.
 He also managed local campaigns in San Francisco, including the 1989 Nuclear Free Zone initiative, the 1999 re-election campaign of DA Terence Hallinan, the 2001 campaign for public power and the March 2002 campaign to elect Harry Britt to the State Assembly.
 He was a press spokesperson and campaign aide in Matt Gonzalez's 2003 San Francisco mayoral campaign.
 Mirkarimi supported Democrat Barack Obama in the 2008 presidential election.
 While serving on the Board of Supervisors he changed his voter registration party affiliation to Democrat, acknowledging that he would be unable to advance in his political career as a registered Green.

 He supported Green Party candidate Krissy Keefer over Nancy Pelosi in the 2006 congressional election.
 "Why," he asked in regard to supporting Pelosi, "do we decide to support the lesser of two evils or the evil of two lessers ... the level of mediocrity being dished out by the Republicans and Democrats?"

 San Francisco Board of Supervisors (2005–2012)

 As a San Francisco County supervisor, Mirkarimi sponsored some 40 pieces of legislation in a wide range of areas, including medical marijuana, crime, making streets safer for pedestrians, improving efficiency of city departments, and the environment.

 Opposition to school closures

-Mirkarimi, along with District 10 Supervisor Sophie Maxwell opposed a proposal to close two dozen public schools, premidnantly in their Districts.
+Mirkarimi, along with District 10 Supervisor Sophie Maxwell opposed a proposal to close two dozen public schools, predominantly in their districts.
 This proposal was ultimately scaled back dramatically.